Margaret Campbell (politician): Municipal politics

-Her husband ran for city council in the 1956 election, but was unsuccessful.
-In the next city elections she ran herself, and was victorious in Ward 2.
-In the 1960 election she finished first in the ward, entitling her a position on Metro Council in addition to the Toronto seat.
-In 1966 she became the second woman to win a seat on the four member Board of Control and became the city's budget chief.
+Her husband ran for city council in the 1956 election but was unsuccessful.
+In the following city elections she ran herself and was victorious in Ward 2.
+In the 1960 election, she finished first in the ward, entitling her a position on Metro Council in addition to the Toronto seat.
+In 1966, she became the second woman to win a seat on the four-member Board of Control and served as the city's budget chief.

-In the 1969 election she ran for mayor, attempting to become the first female mayor of the city.
-Her opponents were the NDP-linked incumbent William Dennison and the official Liberal candidate Stephen Clarkson.
+In the 1969 election, she ran for mayor, aiming to become the city's first female mayor.
+Her opponents were the NDP-linked incumbent William Dennison and the official Liberal candidate, Stephen Clarkson.
 Campbell had been a member of the Progressive Conservative party for many years.
-Her mayoral campaign was run on an explicitly reform platform, calling for an end to megaprojects and the adoption of Jane Jacobs styled urbanism as advocated by David Crombie.
+Her mayoral campaign focused on an explicitly reformist platform, advocating an end to megaprojects and the adoption of Jane Jacobs-style urbanism as promoted by David Crombie.
 She finished second to Dennison, losing by some 13,000 votes.